+Capital Adequacy Requirements.
 An important area of banking regulation is the federal banking system's promulgation and enforcement of minimum capitalization standards for banks and bank holding companies.

-The following is a summary of the revised definitions of capital under the various new risk-based measures in the revised Capital Rules:
+The following is a summary of certain definitions of capital under the various new capital measures in the revised capital rules: